derElektrobesen/lexical_analizator/README.md

 `config.cfg` file contains configuration for all programs.
 All parametrs are required.

 `analizator.pl` script is main.
 Run it with prepared database and news list.

+If a word form haven't got properties (for example, if a word form is equal as a parent form), this word can be processed incorrectly.
+Use `process_empty_words.pl` script to fix it.